mfem/web/src/howto/ncmesh.md

-The user does not interact directly with the `NCMesh` class -- it is created behind the scenes, and the `Mesh` class in nonconforming mode, continually updated to contain the finest elements of the refinement hierarchy, still serves as an interface with the user and other MFEM classes.
+The user does not interact directly with the `NCMesh` class -- it is created behind the scenes, and the `Mesh` class in nonconforming mode, continually updated to contain the finest elements of the refinement hierarchy, still serves as an interface for the user and other MFEM classes.

-To switch to the nonconforming mode (or convert and existing conforming `Mesh`), the user needs to call `EnsureNCMesh`, typically at the beginning after loading the
+To switch to the nonconforming mode (or convert and existing conforming `Mesh`), you need to call `EnsureNCMesh`, typically at the beginning after loading the
 mesh:

 ```c++